easingthemes/ssh-deploy/README.md

 ## Disclaimer

-If you're using GitHub Actions, you'll probably already know that it's still in limited public beta, and GitHub advise against using Actions in production.

-So, check your keys.
+Check your keys.
 Check your deployment paths.
 And use at your own risk.